List of EastEnders characters introduced in 2014: DC Emma Summerhayes

 Bryant tells Emma it was Max that placed the anonymous phonecall to the police about their relationship, and she angrily ends her relationship with him due to this.
 However, she finds an anonymous envelope addressed to her, which was posted by Lee Carter (Danny Hatchard), containing proof that Lauren was not truthful about her alibi.
 After viewing the clip, Emma shows it to Lauren, who tells her that she went to the Beale household because she wanted a drink and wanted to see Lucy.
 However, Lauren worries that Emma is just using her to spy on her family.
 Later that night, Max admits to Emma that her passion for her job is what made him fall in love with her, and that he only acted out of fear of losing her.
-She later admits to Max that she is also scared of their relationship not ending well, and both admit neither of them want it to end, so agree to try to start again from scratch.
+She later admits to Max that she is also scared of their relationship not ending well, and both admit neither of them wants it to end, so agree to try to start again from scratch.
 Emma spends Christmas Day with the Branning and Beale families, but ends up asking questions about Lucy, which upset the others.
 She then arranges drinks in The Queen Victoria pub with both families, and uses it as an opportunity to pry.
 Jane Beale (Laurie Brett) takes umbrage and points out that Emma is no longer a police officer and the murder investigation is no longer any of her business.
-However, after an argument breaks out in between Ian and Denise Fox (Diane Parish), Emma makes a discovery and rushes home.
+However, after an argument breaks out between Ian and Denise Fox (Diane Parish), Emma makes a discovery and rushes home.
 She finds the case notes of the murder investigation and solves the case.
 Emma makes a phonecall to an unknown person, telling them, "I know you killed Lucy".
 On New Year's Day 2015, Emma meets with the suspect in the park in an attempt to convince them to go to the police.
 Emma later texts the suspect stating that she cannot keep the secret any longer.
-She is then hit by a car driven by Roxy Mitchell (Rita Simons), that has been tampered with by Nick Cotton (John Altman).
+She is then hit by a car, driven by Roxy Mitchell (Rita Simons), that has been tampered with by Nick Cotton (John Altman).
 Emma initially appears to be fine but she later collapses.
 Max takes Emma to hospital after she bleeds from the ear but she later dies from a brain haemorrhage.

 In February 2015, shortly after Ian's wedding to Jane, he finds out that his son Bobby Beale (Eliot Carrington) killed Lucy and that Jane has been covering for him.
 Jane admits to meeting with Emma at the park on New Year's Day in an attempt to stop her going to the police.
 She reveals that Emma suspected she lied about her alibi about her being at Masood Ahmed's (Nitin Ganatra) house at the time because Max had video footage showing that her car was not there.
 Jane states that her explanation of what happened caused Emma to hesitate on deciding whether to go to the police.